njuguoyang/magnetic_modeling_codes/example/PFSS/readme.md

 >     domain_nx2 = ym
 >     domain_nx3 = xm
 And note that block_nx1, block_nx2, block_nx3 should be factors of domain_nx1, domain_nx2, domain_nx3, respectively.
 And block_nx1, block_nx2, block_nx3 should be even numbers.

+Here are [the codes to prepare the PFSS boundary](https://github.com/njuguoyang/magnetic_modeling_codes/tree/main/example/prepro_sph).
+They also prepare the boundary data for a nonlinear force-free field extrapolation in the spherical coordinate system.